 "This bridesmaid dress is ugly."

 Translation: While it's a cliché for a bridesmaid to gripe about the dress, it still happens.
-If she's strapped for cash, her disapproval might betray her hope you'll pick something less expensive.
-Or she could really think it's hideous.
+If they're strapped for cash, their disapproval might betray the hope you'll pick something less expensive.
+Or they could really think it's hideous.

-What to Say: Find out why she doesn't like it and try to find some middle ground.
-Suggest that she stick with the dress color but then let her choose her own silhouette, for example.
+What to Say: Find out why they don't like it and try to find some middle ground.
+Suggest that they stick with the dress color but then let them choose their own silhouette, for example.

 "That's a great idea—I'll do it too!"